ablehq/firestore-explorer/README.md

 This is simple utility module to setup data in firestore emulator and cloud firestore.

-- Use `yarn setup_emulator` to install firebase tools along with emulator
+- Use `yarn emulator_setup` to install firebase tools along with emulator
 - Use `yarn emulator_start` to start the firestore emulator
 - Use `yarn seed_local` to seed data present in `data` directory into emulator firestore
 - Use `yarn seed_cloud` to seed data into cloud firestore.
 To work with cloud firestore you will admin sdk credentials file.
 You can get one by navigating to service accounts -> generate new key.
 Create a file called `FirebaseAdminConfig.json` in root directory of this module and paste the contents of the downloaded file into the json file.